top of page

 Managers (Protectors)

 Many people mistakenly think that their manager-sub-personalities are their Authentic Selves.
-Inner Managers are highly functioning, and even inspiring at times.
+Inner Managers are highly functioning and even inspiring at times.
 Managers, however, live in constant dread of the escape of the exiles.

 Managers sacrifice themselves for the internal system.
 They rarely relax.
 The more competent these protective parts become, the more the internal system relies on them, and the more the Authentic Self is denied.

 A managerial part often feels lonely, overwhelmed, and exhausted.
 Your inner managers need love, balance, nurture, care, and rest.
 Your inner managers - only being a part of self - come to believe that everything depends on them.
-And, the more they accomplish the less they are willing to listen to the wisdom of your Authentic Self.
+And, the more they accomplish the less they will be willing to listen to the wisdom of your Authentic Self.

 Firefighters (Extreme Protectors)

-When your managers become exhausted with all of their responsibilities, the exiles become activated.
+When your managers become exhausted with their responsibilities, the exiles become activated.
 When the exiles take over, you will become uncontrollably flooded with difficult feelings.
 The emergency firefighters (your addictions) then swoop in to help you douse the dreaded emotions with little regard for consequences.

 The techniques that the firefighters use include extreme activities such as binge eating, drug or alcohol abuse, self-mutilation, inappropriate or abusive sexual activity, physical illness, or other extreme forms of dissociation.
 A firefighter engages in any self-serving activity that will numb or distract from intensely arising emotional pain.